305th Military Intelligence Battalion (United States): Description

 Shield: Azure a saltire Argent charged with pyrotechnic projectors of the first, overall a mullet of four points Tenné fimbriated of the second.

 Crest: On a wreath of the colors Argent and Azure issuant from the battlements of a tower Proper a fleur-de-lis Or between two griffin heads respectant Gules beaked Or.

 Motto: AD ARCANA TUTANDA (To Keep Official Secrets Safe).

 Symbolism

 Shield: Teal blue and white are the colors associated with the former Army Security Agency Battalion.
 The pyrotechnic projectors allude to the signal and reconnaissance missions of the unit.
 The four-pointed star refers to the four battle honors awarded for service in World War II and also symbolizes intelligence, reconnaissance, communications and signal, vital functions of the battalion.
 The color orange further alludes to its signal function.
-The saltire is symbolic of the southern states that make up the Third Army area, the home of the battalion.

 Crest: The tower symbolizes a strong defense and military preparedness.
 The griffins, personifying vigilance, stand prepared to meet all threats.
 Red denotes courage and zeal.
 The tower and fleur-de-lis commemorate the unit's World War II service in Northern Europe.

 Background: The coat of arms was originally approved for the 305th Army Security Agency Battalion on 27 September 1957.
 It was redesignated for the 305th Military Intelligence Battalion and amended to add a crest on 5 October 1990.